rsgmon/realloc/docs/DESIGN_PRINCIPLES.md

-# 🧠 Design Principles — Portmgr
+# 🧠 Design Principles — realloc

-This document explains the key architectural and design choices behind the `portmgr` library.
+This document explains the key architectural and design choices behind the `realloc` library.

 Following these principles ensures the system remains modular, extensible, and reliable for real-world portfolio management.